amankhandelwal11/terraform-jenkins-ecs/README.md

 ```

 ## Outputs:
-At the end of the stack provisioning, outputs will be displayed for the ELB endpoint to acces the respective stacks.
+At the end of the [`terraform apply`], outputs will be displayed with ELB endpoint dns names to access corresponding stacks respectively.

 ex: (please use the dns names shown on the screen output)